 The short answer: without a doubt, yes.
 The long answer goes into some more detail.
 Content marketing is essential for practically any kind of business today.
 It doesn’t have to be the center of your strategy, but it is an invaluable tool when used correctly.

-It’s in the name.
+It’s in the name

 Think of that incredibly convenient newsletter you get in your email, that provides you with cryptocurrency trends.
 Or the article on your favorite business website that helps you get the hang of navigating a certain kind of software that you started using.
 You may not have thought about it, but that’s content marketing.

 And it converts, attracts and provides all sorts of other benefits.

-Content marketing can take form in more forms than newsletters or articles.
+It can take form in more forms than newsletters or articles.
 It can be videos on YouTube, e-books, podcasts or online lessons.
 It can even be entertainment.
 It goes much deeper than meets the eye, and chances are, you’ll start spotting content marketing a lot more often after reaching this article.

 This kind of content needs to be credible, authoritative and helpful.
 Like said before, it serves a vastly different purpose than a typical article or newsletter aimed for marketing or sales.